deity-io/falcon-platform-docs/docs/platform/integration/bigcommerce/manual.md

 ## Getting Started

+You might want to manually configure your BigCommerce Integration if you're an **Enterprise customer** and are running **Falcon Server Locally**.

 If you're using our example app, `demo-v2` most of the heavy lifting will be done for you and you'll only need to add a few configurations.

 ### 1. Create a BigCommerce Account